WebAssembly/spec/proposals/gc/Overview.md

 ### Approach

-* Only basic but general structure: tuples (structs) and arrays
-* No heavyweight object model
 * Independent from linear memory
+* Low-level *data representation types*, not high-level language types or object model
+* Basic but general structure: tuples (structs), arrays, unboxed scalars
 * Accept minimal amount of dynamic overhead (checked casts) as price for simplicity/universality
 * Pay as you go; in particular, no effect on code not using GC, no runtime type information unless requested
 * Don't introduce dependencies on GC for other features (e.g., using resources through tables)
-* Avoid generics or other complex type structure _if possible_
 * Make runtime type information explicit
 * Extend the design iteratively, ship a minimal set of functionality fast

+### Types

+The sole purpose of the Wasm type system is to describe low-level data layout, in order to aid the engine compiling its access efficiently.
+It is *not* designed or intended to catch errors in a producer or reflect richer semantic behaviours of a source language's type system, such as distinguishing the types of data structures that have the same layout but are intended to be distinguished in the source language (e.g., different classes).

+This is true for the types in this proposal as well.
+The introduction of managed data adds new forms of types that describe the layout of memory blocks on the heap, so that the engine knows, for example, the type of a struct being accessed, avoiding any runtime check or dispatch.
+Likewise, it knows the result type of this access, such that consecutive uses of the result are equally check-free.
+For that purpose, the type system does little more than describing the *shape* of such data.

-### Requirements
+### Potential Extensions

-* Allocation of data structures that are garbage collected
-* Allocation of byte arrays that are garbage collected
-* Allow heap values from the embedder (e.g. JavaScript objects) that are garbage collected
-* Manipulating references to these as value types
-* Down casts as an escape hatch
-* Forming unions of different types, as value types? (future extension?)
-* Defining, allocating, and indexing structures as extensions to imported types? (future extension)
-* Exceptions (separate proposal)
 * Safe interaction with threads (sharing, atomic access)

-### Potential Extensions

-* Forming unions of different types, as value types (future extension?)
+* Forming unions of different types, as value types?
-* Direct support for strings (separate proposal)
+* Direct support for strings?
+* Defining, allocating, and indexing structures as extensions to imported types?

 ### Efficiency Considerations

 GC support should maintain Wasm's efficiency properties as much as possible, namely:

-* all operations are very cheap, ideally constant time
+* all operations are reliably cheap, ideally constant time
 * structures are contiguous, dense chunks of memory
 * field accesses are single-indirection loads and stores
 * allocation is fast